-DARS is a demo application that provides a number of cases how Augmented Reality can be beneficial to businesses and consumers.
-A user can virtually try clothes on before buying, furnish the house, do something fun with a business card or simply make your favourite character look alive.
+DARS is a demo application that provides a number of cases illustrating how Augmented Reality can be beneficial to businesses and consumers.
+A user can try clothes on before buying, furnish a house, do something fun with a business card or simply make your favorite character look alive.

-AR furniture allows users to place a chair in a room and evaluate how it will fit in from every angle.
-With that being said, it is an exact prototype of the future furniture in its actual size.
-This way AR increases the likelihood of a product and customer gets attached to the product and decides to purchase it.
+AR furniture allows users to place a chair in a room and evaluate how it will fit in from every angle, employing an exact prototype of the future furniture in its actual size.
+In this way, AR promotes a customerʼs attachment to the product and the likelihood to purchase.

-This technology is entirely based on the multitude of sensors and cameras helping to capture where a person or object is, the surroundings and, most importantly, the hand movements.
+This technology is entirely based on multiple sensors and cameras capturing where a person or object is, their surroundings and, most importantly, hand movements.

-The AR market is expected to witness a substantial growth owing to advances in hardware technologies and sophisticated mobile software.
-With IT corporations like Google and Apple heavily investing in AR, they say augmented reality companies are likely to generate a $120 billion profit by 2020.
+The AR market is expected to witness substantial growth in terms of hardware technologies and sophisticated mobile software.
+With IT corporations like Google and Apple heavily investing in AR, augmented reality companies are projected to generate profits in excess of $120 billion profit by 2020.